We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some foods may increase the risk of H. pylori infection, and certain dietary habits can trigger stomach lining erosion or otherwise worsen gastritis symptoms.

-A person with gastritis may find it difficult to eat, resulting in a loss of appetite and unwanted weight loss.
+A person with gastritis may find it difficult to eat, resulting in a

 In this article, find out how certain dietary and lifestyle changes may help reduce gastritis symptoms.